Deetjen's Big Sur Inn: History

 The Hayloft Building has a number of historic features, including glass Helmuth made himself in King City and brought over the mountains to Big Sur by mule.
 When Helmuth died in 1972, the inn comprised 20 rooms and 55 acres.
 He directed in his will that the state Department of Parks and Recreation take over the property.
 The estate trustee next directed that the property be offered to the National Historical Foundation, but they declined.
 Monterey County was given a chance at the land and buildings, but the Monterey County Parks Department estimated a new water system would cost hundreds of thousands of dollars, and the county rejected the offer.
 The Board of Supervisors instead asked the Superior Court to permit them to turn it over to a qualified non-profit.

 Present day

 The land and buildings are owned by Deetjens Big Sur Inn Preservation Foundation Inc, representing Deetjen's estate, whose president is Kent Seavey of Pacific Grove, former curator of the California Historical Society and former director of the Carmel Museum of Art.
 In 1990 the inn was listed on the National Register of Historic Places.

-Closure

-The Inn was closed due to the Soberanes Fire in 2017 and remained closed due to subsequent damage during the following winter.
-The landowner reported $181,723 in storm damage repairs and assets of $1,333,186 in 2017.
-As of Dec 2020, the Inn and restaurant have reopened.
+Like many historic buildings along the Big Sur coast The Inn has faced its share of natural disasters.
+It was closed due to the Soberanes Fire in 2017 and remained closed due to subsequent damage during the following winter. reopening in December 2020.
+Frequent Highway 1 blockades from fires and mudslides and other natural disasters continue to make travel difficult, but after structural repairs and restorations, the inn and its restaurant have continued to operate.